 - A longer-term desire for companionship and family.

 None of these involve a woman’s arousal and orgasm.
 They depend on women’s conscious decisions and sexual behaviours rather than responses.
 The female sexual role is much more passive due to a woman’s lack of responsiveness.
-Her lack of sexual motivation means that (at least in theory) she can use social criteria to assess a man’s suitability as a mate.
+Her lack of sexual motivation means that she can use social criteria to assess a man’s suitability as a mate (an imperfect process at best).
 Ideally a woman chooses a mate on the basis of more objective criteria such as his apparent dedication to her and his willingness to provide for the family.

-A woman must choose from those men who present themselves.
+A woman is in the position of having to choose from those men who present themselves.
 She does not experience a genital response to seeing her lover’s body.
+Unlike a man, she does not choose a lover on the basis of behaviours such as his amenability to responding to a lover or his willingness to provide erotic turn-ons.
 Many erotic stimuli that men enjoy are repugnant to women.
-She is attracted to men who appear to care, who reassure her emotionally by their confident behaviour or who excite her in an intellectual sense with their personality.
+She is attracted to men who appear to care, who reassure her emotionally by their confident behaviour or who excite her in an intellectual sense with their personal drive.
 Women are strongly tied into their relationships, especially with their children.
 This makes negotiation with a man difficult.
-A woman cannot insist that a man demonstrates the caring behaviours she values and that he provides her with the affectionate companionship that she hopes for.
+A woman cannot insist that a man demonstrates the caring behaviours she values or that he provides her with the affectionate companionship that she hopes for.

 The average male … has a greater need than most females have for a regular and frequent sexual outlet.
-(Alfred Kinsey 1953)
+(Alfred Kinsey)